 We did it in just one take, adding some harp [harmonica] and other things and that was it.
 It took about one-and-a-half hours from start to finish and the single was being pressed in England within weeks.

-The backing track was recorded in a single take, after which overdubs were added.
+The backing track was recorded in a single take, with overdubs added the following day in Chicago.
 The released version kept Bowie’s admonishment “Get back on it” as the band entered the first chorus one bar early.

 It took about a day to get the basic track down plus some overdubs, then a few more overdubs the next day.
 It’s a great song, simple but full of energy with that huge guitar riff of Mick’s, held in check by me and Trevor.
 I love the famous fuck-up in it where Trevor goes to the chorus too early.
 He pointed it out to Bowie at the time and Bowie said, ‘Leave it in, I like it.’
 When we played that song live, Bowie told Trev to repeat the mistake.
 It was mixed in RCA Nashville, Studio B, and was to be our next single.